Marcus Peters: 2017

 He returned as the No. 1 starting cornerback to begin the season and started alongside Terrance Mitchell.
 In Week 6, he made three solo tackles, two pass deflections, and intercepted a pass by Ben Roethlisberger to wide receiver Antonio Brown during a 13–19 loss against the Pittsburgh Steelers.
 On October 27, 2017, Peters was fined $9,115 for a helmet hit on Raiders quarterback Derek Carr.
-On October 30, 2017, Peters made two solo tackles, one pass deflection, an interception, and returned a fumble he forced by running back Jamal Charles for a 45–yard touchdown during a 29–19 win against the Denver Broncos.
+On October 30, 2017, Peters made two solo tackles, one pass deflection, an interception, and returned a fumble he forced by running back Jamaal Charles for a 45–yard touchdown during a 29–19 win against the Denver Broncos.
 During Week 12, he set a season-high with six solo tackles during a 16–10 loss to the Buffalo Bills.
 In the next game against the Jets, Peters threw a penalty flag into the crowd after teammate Steven Nelson was flagged for holding during a two-point conversion attempt by the Jets.
 He was flagged for unsportsmanlike conduct that was declined in lieu of accepting the holding penalty.
 He was seemingly ejected and retreated to the locker room, but would return later although he did not play for the remainder of the 38–31 loss.
 On December 6, 2017, the Chiefs announced their decision to suspend Peters for the next game.
 Three days after the suspension was announced, it was revealed that the suspension was also due to an argument with an unnamed coach for the Chiefs.
 On December 8, 2017, he received a $24,309 fine from the NFL for an unsportsmanlike conduct penalty stemming from the incident with the penalty flag.
 In Week 15, Peters recorded three solo tackles, made three passes, and set a season-high with two interceptions on passes by Philip Rivers during a 30–13 win against the Los Angeles Chargers.
 His performance earned him AFC Defensive Player of the Week.
 He was inactive for the Chiefs' 27–24 victory at the Broncos in Week 17.
 He finished with 46 combined tackles (42 solo), nine passes defensed, five interceptions, and four forced fumbles in 14 games and 14 starts.
 He led the Chiefs in interceptions for the third consecutive season.
 He received an overall grade of 85.7 from Pro Football Focus, which ranked as the 17th best grade among all qualified cornerbacks in 2017.
 He was ranked 79th by his peers on the NFL Top 100 Players of 2018.